WuChao-2024/rdk_en_wuc_check_fork/docs/installation/install_os.md

 **Version description:**

-- Version 2.0: Made based on the RDK Linux open source code package, supporting the full range of hardware such as RDK X3 Pai and X3 module.
+- Version 2.0: Made based on the RDK Linux open source code package, supporting the full range of hardware such as RDK X3 and X3 module.
-- Version 1.0: Historical version of X3 Pai, only supporting X3 Pai hardware, the system image name is `system_sdcard.img`.
+- Version 1.0: Historical version of Sunrise X3, only supporting Sunrise X3 hardware, the system image name is `system_sdcard.img`.

 </TabItem>